All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Increasing BDNF (brain-derived neurotrophic factor) expression, which supports neuronal health and is characteristically low in fibromyalgia patients

-• Modulating glutamate signaling, the primary excitatory neurotransmitter that is elevated in fibromyalgia and contributes to central sensitization
+• Modulating glutamate signaling, the primary excitatory neurotransmitter that's improved in fibromyalgia and contributes to central sensitization

 Semaglutide and Systemic Inflammation